A Horizon of Broken Stones

 There was a moment’s pensive silence.
 Then, a chorus of high-pitched voices: “To be a stone-breaker!”
 “I want to be the fastest, bestest stone-breaker”, said one green-eyed beauty, shyly.

-Then a young man in ragged yellow shorts — all of six years old; clearly the leader of the pack — yelled out loud: “I’m not going to be a stone breaker!
+Then a young man in ragged yellow shorts — all of six years old; clearly the leader of the pack — yelled: “I’m not going to be a stone breaker!
 I’m going to be the man who drives the lorry that carries the broken stones!”

 Stones.

-This young man’s vision for himself was more expansive than anything these children — or anyone in their families — had ever dreamed of.
+This young man’s vision for his life was more expansive than anything these children — or anyone in their families — had ever dreamed of.

 We left them with sticky hugs and bottles of cold, orange Fanta.
 Tears (mine).
 Happy waves and calls of “Bye-bye!”